 Best Anger Management Books for Kids From Toddlers to Teens

-Help children learn to manage anger by reading them books about anger and anger management.
+Help children learn to manage anger by reading books about anger and anger management.
 Anger management books can help kids understand their feelings, manage anger, and learn to express their emotions in healthy and safe ways.
+And teach them how to manage both.
+You might also enjoy reading kids’ books that teach Important Life Lessons.

-There are anger management books on this list for kids of all ages; toddlers, preschoolers, elementary-aged kids, and teens.
-By reading these short stories and lessons, kids can understand how their emotions and actions are related and learn to manage both.
+The anger management books on this list are for kids of all ages; toddlers, preschoolers, elementary-aged kids, and teens.
+Reading these short stories and lessons can help children understand how their emotions and actions are related.

-I can’t promise a magical happily ever after” fairytale ending, but I can promise that reading Children’s books about anger management can help children gain a new perspective and learn how to control their explosive anger and angry emotions over time.
+I can’t promise a magical “happily ever after” fairytale ending.
+But I can promise that reading children’s books about anger management can help kids gain a new perspective and learn how to control their explosive anger and angry emotions over time.

-Especially when you combine reading them with consistent positive discipline and heart-to-heart communication about feelings and emotions such as depression–and how to deal with anger in healthy ways.
+Especially when you combine reading them with a healthy example of how to handle angry feelings and emotions.
+And provide consistent positive discipline with heart-to-heart communication about feelings and emotions such as depression, and how to deal with anger in healthy ways.

 How to Find The Best Anger Management Book for Your Needs

-So, if you are looking for anger management books for toddlers and preschoolers–start at the top of the list.
-And if you are looking for anger management books for older elementary school-aged kids and teens, scroll down to the bottom of this list to find the best books about anger management to suit your needs.
+In other words, if you are looking for anger management books for toddlers and preschoolers–start at the top of the list.
+And if you are looking for anger management books for older elementary school-aged kids, tweens, and teens; scroll down to the bottom of this list to find the best books about anger management to suit your needs.

-With that said, sometimes books for toddlers work just as well for teens–sometimes simple is better.
-Use what works best for you and the children in your care.
+With that said, sometimes books for toddlers work just as well for teens because the simple text is much easier to understand.
+So use the anger management books that work best for you and the children in your care, whether at home or in the classroom.

 Social-Emotional Development Books About Anger Management for Toddlers, Preschoolers, Elementary School-Aged kids, and Teens

-This post contains Amazon affiliate links for your convenience.
+This post contains Amazon affiliate links to books about anger management for kids.
 If you click to purchase, Rhythms of Play will earn a small commission at no cost to you.
 Click on the blue hyperlinked title to learn more about each anger management book for children on the list below.

 26 Anger Management Books for Toddlers and Preschoolers

 Here’s a list of social-emotional development books that can help toddlers and preschoolers calm down, manage their anger, and learn to self-regulate.
-Scroll down toward the bottom of this post for anger management books for older children and teens.
+Scroll down to look at the anger management books for tweens and teens at the bottom of this list if you are looking for anger management books for older children.

-We are constantly updating this list of anger management books that help kids learn to self-regulate with the latest and greatest books recommended by teachers, therapists, and psychologists–since it was first published in September 2016.
+We are constantly updating this list of anger management books that help kids learn to self-regulate with the latest and greatest children’s books recommended by teachers, therapists, and psychologists since the original publish date in September 2016.

-This list of books about anger management is divided into categories such as books about kicking, hitting, or biting for toddlers, etc., to make it easy to find the type of anger management book that will work best for you and your family or classroom.
+And we have improved it, by dividing this list of books about anger management into categories such as books about kicking, hitting, or biting for toddlers, etc. We thought it would make it much easier to find the type of anger management book that will work best for you and your children and family or classroom.

 Related: Best Read Aloud Fairy Tales for Children and How They Aid Child Development